cloud-carbon-footprint/cloud-carbon-footprint/microsite/docs/ConfigurationsGlossary.md

 <br/>

-### Optionally set this to "GCP" if your Azure credentials are stored in Google Secrets Manager.
+### Optionally set this to "GCP" if your Azure credentials are stored in Google Secrets Manager:

 | Variable        | Value   | Notes  |
 | --------------- | ------- | ------ |